LibrariesHacked/england-librarydata/library-db.md

 - Download code-point open from [OS Open Data](https://www.ordnancesurvey.co.uk/opendatadownload/products.html).

 This data is provided as a series of CSV files for each postcode area.
 It would be a lot simpler to import the data as a single CSV file.
-There are many ways to combine CSV files into one, depending on operating system.
+There are many ways to combine CSV files into one, depending on your operating system.

-- For a simple Windows PC, run the following command using the cmd.exe tool.
+- For Windows, run the following command at a command prompt.

 ```
 copy *.csv postcodes.csv